ABI Analytics

 Pricing & cadence

 Crude.
-Brent and WTI futures front-month settlements from ICE / NYMEX via Yahoo Finance, 5Y daily history with prior Friday’s close as the weekly reference.
+Brent and WTI futures front-month settlements from ICE / NYMEX via Yahoo Finance, 5Y daily history with the prior Friday’s close as the weekly reference.

 Precious metals.
 COMEX active-month gold and silver futures settlements via Yahoo Finance.